saivarshitha891/btech-projects-achievements/Smart Healthcare Appointment & Diagnosis Analytics System/README.md

 Outlier Detection: Identifying and handling outliers to ensure accurate analysis.

+📈 Performance Monitoring
+Trend Analysis: Monitored and reported on revenue trends, identifying a 3.19% decrease from November 2024 to April 2025.

-Data Visualization: Plotting trends and comparisons to communicate insights effectively.
+📊 Data Visualization: Plotting trends and comparisons to communicate insights effectively.